FarahIbrar/CFG-Python-Activision/Project/README.md

-# This filder contains `Spreadsheet Analysis project" files for CFG-Python and Apps powered by `Activision`.
+# This folder contains `Spreadsheet Analysis project` files for `CFG-Python and Apps` powered by `Activision`.

+Explore for more details.